Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Experimental Demonstration

+The last stage of BATIS involves determining the pinch-off voltages for the finger gates.
+One of the problems with analyzing pinch-off data is the presence of spurious Coulomb blockade oscillations, as discussed above and shown in the third row in Fig.~\ref{fig:physics_steps}(e).
+Such oscillations complicate fit-based analysis.
+Instead, BATIS uses thresholding and slope detection to determine the pinch-off voltage, searching in the increasing voltage direction (the reverse of how the signal was measured) to capture the first significant turn-on above the noise.

-\textit{\textbf{Finger Gate Characterization.}} The last stage of BATIS involves finger gate characterization.
-This characterization is done individually for all of the finger gates on the QD device.
+This pinch-off voltage determination is performed individually for each finger gate of the QD device.
 The voltage range for each measurement is always the same and predefined in the configuration file.
-However, due to the Coulomb blockade oscillations, the automated search for the starting voltage for some gates is more challenging than for others.
-This can be seen in the raw data pictured in Fig.~\ref{fig:measured_data}(d).
-The resulting pinch-off values of all of these varying curves for all finger gates are presented in Table~\ref{tab:finger_final}.
-This configuration is used in the final colorized SEM for the ending state of the algorithm shown in Fig.~\ref{fig:colorful_sems}(d).
+However, because of the Coulomb blockade oscillations, the automated search for the starting voltage for some gates is more challenging than for others, as is visible in the data shown in Fig.~\ref{fig:measured_data}(d), and the added complexity of the curves informed the algorithm described above and implemented here.
+The resulting pinch-off values of all these differing curves for all finger gates are presented in Table~\ref{tab:finger_final}.
+This configuration is used in the final colorized scanning electron microscopy image for the ending state of the algorithm shown in Fig.~\ref{fig:colorful_sems}(d).
+This voltage configuration describes the proper operating point in high-dimensional voltage space.
+BATIS has taken the device from an unknown initial state to a set of properly defined 1D channels, with confirmed fingergate operation and a full compilation of pinch-off voltages.
+At this point, autotuners designed for 1D devices can be used on each individual channel, if desired~\cite{Zwolak21-AAQ}.